Kevin Kiley criticizes California governance in recent posts about technology and education

 Related

-Placer County sees lowest price for E85 gas at $2.79 in week ending Feb.
-7
+Both gas stations in Placer County posted the same price per gallon for E85 gas in week ending May 30

 Kevin Kiley U.S. House of Representatives from California's 3rd district